 In a 2012 profile of Wiley, New York magazine contributor Christopher Beam writes that the artist’s “decision to paint,” for instance, “an anonymous black man (or Ice T) posing like Napoleon” not only “constitute[s] an act of social justice that gives African-Americans their rightful place in the Western pantheon,” but also serves as “a mockery of the pantheon itself and anyone who would wish to be in or buy into it.”

 In 2012 Wiley created a pair of paintings titled Judith Beheading Holofernes, both of which portray a scene from from the deuterocanonical Book of Judith, where Judith decapitates an Assyrian general.
 In both of Wiley’s depictions, which are based on Renaissance works by Caravaggio and Gentileschi, Judith is shown as a knife-bearing black woman holding the severed head of a white woman.
-“It’s sort of a play on the ‘kill whitey’ thing,” Wiley said in a 2012 interview.
+“It’s sort of a play on the ‘kill whitey’ thing,” Wiley said in a 2012 interview with New York Magazine.

 In 2017, former U.S. President Barack Obama personally selected Wiley to paint his official portrait for the Smithsonian’s National Portrait Gallery, making Wiley the first African-American ever to be commissioned for that purpose.
 (Click here to view this painting.)